alpeasie/azl-benchmark-deploy/docs/task1.md

 ### Your goal
-Use the Configurator App to configure the server `AzLHOST1` and connect it to Azure.
+Use the Configurator App to configure one of your servers and connect it to Azure. **Server name:** AzLHOST1

 ## Detailed Instructions